Capillaries for room-temperature crystallography

 |

 After more than two decades of cryo-crystallography, finding someone with skills in mounting protein crystals for room-temperature X-ray crystallography won’t be easy.
-It would be safe to say that most young crystallographers today haven’t even seen an X-ray capillary of the type used in RT crystallography.
+It’s safe to say that most young crystallographers today haven’t even seen an X-ray capillary of the type used in X-ray crystallography at room temperature.
+However, there are shortcomings in cryo-crystallography, and they need to be addressed.
 Robert Steiner has put together a virtual issue of Acta Cryst.
-D, Structural Biology, with articles on room-temperature crystallography.
+D, Structural Biology, with articles on room-temperature X-ray crystallography.

-An obvious advantage of doing room-temperature crystallography is, as stated at the site of MiTeGen.
-This company offers products and tools for X-ray crystallography:” Roughly 98% of low-temperature data sets collected on structural biology beamlines do not yield diffraction data of sufficient quality to determine a structure.
+An obvious advantage of room-temperature X-ray crystallography over cryo-crystallography can be found on MiTeGen‘s site, a company that offers products and tools for X-ray crystallography:” Roughly 98% of low-temperature datasets collected on structural biology beamlines do not yield diffraction data of sufficient quality to determine a structure.
 Room temperature measurements are essential to determine whether the cause of poor diffraction is poor as-grown crystal quality, sample damage caused by ligand and/or cryoprotectant soaks, and/or sample damage caused by the flash cooling process.
-Far too much effort is wasted searching for cryoprotection conditions for crystals that are poorly ordered to start with.”
+Far too much effort is wasted searching for cryoprotection conditions for crystals that are poorly ordered to start with.

-Other shortcomings of cryo-crystallography are listed in a review article by Robert E. Thorn in the issue mentioned above:
+Other shortcomings of cryo-crystallography are listed in a review article by Robert E. Thorn in the issue Acta Cryst. mentioned above:

 • The cryoprotectant used in cryo-crystallography may perturb side chain conformations and contribute additional electron density, including within the active site region.